Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 The solution is organized with one project by step.
 In each project, the classes are duplicated, so you can find the state of each class at this specific step.

+## The game's assets

+All assets for the game are provided in a resource zipped folder.
+Make sure to unzip this folder somewhere on your computer before you start coding the project.

 # About this documentation

 ## Conventions Used in This Documentation